fragri98/garbage_app/README.md

 # PROJECT

-This is a Web Application developed with PHP and MySQL.
+R&G is a Web Application developed with PHP and MySQL.
 It helps you to track garbage recycling days and their respective collection times.

 **Edit connect.php file with your credentials**